Where did Americans move in 2021? This population map will show you

 The United State Census Bureau has released some interesting data about population shifts that occurred in 2021 due, in part, to the ongoing COVID-19 pandemic.
 First up, the Census Bureau’s data shows a staggering 73% of America’s 3,143 counties experienced what is known as “natural decrease” in 2021.

 Natural decrease occurs in a defined area (such as a county) when more people died than were born.
-Astonishingly, every single county in Delaware, Maine, New Hampshire, and Rhode Island experienced natural decrease in 2021, driven by increased mortality from the COVD-19 pandemic, fewer births, and an aging population.
+Astonishingly, every single county in Delaware, Maine, New Hampshire, and Rhode Island experienced natural decrease in 2021, driven by increased mortality from the pandemic, fewer births, and an aging population.

 Yet, in 2021, U.S. counties saw their populations shift for another reason: migration.
 The Census Bureau’s data shows Americans were packing up and moving from one place in the country to another at an accelerated rate.
 The Census Bureau says that this migration was a shift that saw Americans moving from larger counties to small and medium-sized ones.
 What this meant is that, overall, 65.6% of American counties saw an increase in population as Americans abandoned larger cities for smaller ones.